Locations:

 Femoral Artery

-The femoral artery is the main blood vessel supplying blood to your lower body.
+The femoral artery is the main blood vessel supplying oxygen-rich blood to your lower body.
 It starts in your upper thigh, near your groin and runs down to the back of your knee.
-The function of the femoral artery and its branches is to supply the lower body with blood.
+The function of the femoral artery and its branches is to supply your lower body with blood.
 Your tissues need blood to get oxygen and nutrients.

 Overview